 These orders, along with the inspiration I found in Mike’s story, got me out of the house to a blissful little fairyland known as the Clintonville Pine Barrens in Black Brook.
 The barrens are owned and protected by The Nature Conservancy, and there is little else in the Adirondack Park that is like them.

 Twelve thousand years ago, as the planet warmed, a wash of glacial melt deposited a deep sand delta north of the Ausable River.
 Sand not being the best potting soil, only the least demanding species from a nutrient standpoint took root.
 Today that translates most abundantly into pitch pine and blueberries, filled in with mosses, lichen, fern, wintergreen, bearberry and other interesting stuff to create a feathery green groundcover studded with ruddy pitch pine and a smattering of white pine and oak.

 The blueberry and pitch thrive on fire, and from here north to the Altona Flatrock berry pickers would set the ground ablaze to rejuvenate the crop.

 The Clintonville Pine Barrens trail is short, scarcely a mile and a quarter.
 Solitude is all but guaranteed.
 As we grow older and less firm on our feet, I suspect trails such as this one will have their day — an easy, soothing stroll packed with interesting species, along with rich natural and human history.
 Don’t wait for a hernia to come visit.

-Editor’s note: This first appeared in Adirondack Explorer’s weekly “Explore More” newsletter.
+Editor’s note: This has been updated to change the history of glacial melt to 12,000 years ago, not 1,200.
+This first appeared in Adirondack Explorer’s weekly “Explore More” newsletter.
 Click here to sign up.